mohanmca/cassandra_playground/cassandra_definitive_guide_anki.md

 ## Datamodel quick checklist

-* All the possible impory query that needs to satisfied should be considered before design
+* All the possible important query that needs to satisfied should be considered before design
 * Minimize the number of partitions that must be searched to satisfy a given query
 * Growing number of tombstones begins to degrade read performance.
 Data-model should account to minmize it
 * Partition-size = Nv=Nr(Nc−Npk−Ns)+Ns (hard-limit 2 billion, in-general 100K)